Oren-Fanok/K-Means-Clustering-Analysis/README.md

 In the values clustering I will dive deeper into the results and pull key characteristics of each cluster.

-Note we are using SKLearn to perform the K Means Cluster Analysis.
+Note: I am using SKLearn to perform the K Means Cluster Analysis.